EU wants end to member state veto on tax - AFP | This Kiji

-Strasbourg (France) (AFP) - The European Commission on Tuesday proposed to end the veto power states have over EU tax matters, an idea rejected by several smaller members including low tax hub Ireland.
+Strasbourg (France) (AFP) - The European Commission on Tuesday proposed to end the veto power member states have over EU tax matters, an idea rejected by several smaller countries including low-tax hub Ireland.

 The European Commission, the EU's executive arm, said it will launch a debate with member states on allowing new EU tax laws to be approved by qualified majority rather than unanimously.